 - Disabled persons: Group policy is to offer equal treatment in respect of the recruitment, training, career development and promotion of disabled persons.
-Should people become disabled during the course of their employment, the Group will seek to retain their services and to provide retraining where necessary. - Human Rights: Bloomsbury is committed to meeting its responsibility to respect human rights.
-The nature of the business makes it at low risk of contributing to adverse human rights impacts.
-The heads of human resources monitor for human rights issues and ensure any remedial action that is needed is taken promptly.
-Bloomsbury is committed to complying with employment and other legislation applicable to the locations in which it employs people ensuring the human rights of individuals are protected.
+Should people become disabled during the course of their employment, the Group will seek to retain their services and to provide retraining where necessary. - Human rights: Bloomsbury is committed to meeting its responsibility to respect human rights.
+The regional human resources managers monitor for human rights issues and ensure any remedial action that is needed is taken promptly.
+Bloomsbury is committed to complying with employment and other legislation applicable to the locations in which it employs people, ensuring the human rights of individuals are protected.